PickNikRobotics/abb_ros2/docs/README.md

 - `rws_ip` should be the IP address of the RobotStudio computer (see [Adding the local computer to the virtual controller whitelist](#adding-the-local-computer-to-the-virtual-controller-whitelist))
 - `<MECHANICAL_UNIT_GROUP_NAME>egm_port` should match the `Remote port` setting from the RobotStudio controller configuration
      - Change `<MECHANICAL_UNIT_GROUP_NAME>` to match the mechanical unit group name - in the sample Pack and Go file, this is `rob1`
-     - If not using MultiMove, change the paramter name to be `egm_port`
+     - If not using MultiMove, change the parameter name to `egm_port`

 To launch with RobotStudio, set `use_fake_hardware:=false` and `robotstudio_ip:=<ROBOTSTUDIO_IP>`, substituting `<ROBOTSTUDIO_IP>` with the IP of the RobotStudio computer.
 As far as ROS is aware, RobotStudio is a real robot: